Heidi Klum Shows Off Her Underwear In A Plunging Bodysuit

 The upload featured Klum striking a pose on a blue sofa with her long hair down and over her shoulders.
 The America’s Got Talent judge gave a sultry stare at the camera while giving her followers a peek at the look from her lingerie line.

-The plunging black bodysuit perfectly showcased the mom of four’s toned middle with mesh inserts across the torso while her long toned legs were also on display as she struck a pose during the skin baring photoshoot.
+The plunging black bodysuit perfectly showcased the mom of four’s toned middle with mesh inserts across the torso while her long toned legs were also on display as she struck a pose during the skin-baring photo shoot.

 Klum then confirmed that the underwear piece is taken from her own line in the caption and admitted that she was enjoying a “lazy Saturday” lounging around in the skin-tight bodysuit.